 Regardless of the value of the rtpw and rtcpw parameters, the Master Key Expiry event shall be notified by the MG when the master key has fully expired and can no longer be used.
 The MGC can differentiate whether the master key has already expired or only the SRTP/SRTCP watermark was crossed through the Key Expired parameter.

-When several master keys can be used by the MG, the gateway shall generate the mke event only when all master keys are about to be, and/or have already been exhausted.
+When several master keys can be used by the MG (only applicable if the Key Management Scheme property is set to "SDES"), the gateway shall generate the mke event only when all master keys are about to be, and/or have already been exhausted.
 For example, if three keys are used in series, each with a lifetime of X packets, the MG shall first send a notification only after the third (and last) key has been used for X-rtpw SRTP packets or X-rtcpw SRTCP packets.
 An additional notification will be sent when the third key has been fully exhausted.

 The mke event may be configured on a specific stream or on the complete termination.
 Configuring the mke event on a termination is equivalent to configuring it, with the same parameter values, on each of these termination's streams (other than streams that already have the event explicitly enabled).
 As different streams may exhaust the key at different times, an mke notification shall always be associated with a specific Stream.